 The basic certificate in automotive technology is designed for the student who wants to learn automotive fundamentals and enter the field of automotive servicing and repair.
 Instruction is designed to provide basic entry-level skills suitable for service station or general garage work.
 Requires 24 credit hours.

-.
+Gainful employment information for certificates in the Automotive program can be found at www.kish.edu/automotive.

+AMT 100 Automotive Orientation (3)

+AMT 116 Basic Automotive Electrical (3)

+AMT 125 Automotive Braking Systems (3)

+AMT 133 Automotive Engines I (3)

 (12)

-AMT 133 Automotive Engines I (3)

-AMT 125 Automotive Braking Systems (3)

-AMT 116 Basic Automotive Electrical (3)

-AMT 100 Automotive Orientation (3)